-- If you're visiting with children, arrive around opening time.
-Go to the Touch Pools early before the animals have to take a rest, then tour for 1.5 to 2 hours, break for lunch and start again.
+- If you want to get hands-on in the Touch Pools arrive early and go there first, then tour for 1.5 to 2 hours, break for lunch and start again.

 - Each of the stores inside the aquarium has a theme, so if you see something you like, either make note of its location or buy it on the spot.

-Anywhere you read about the aquarium, it seems like almost everyone loves it.
-The things they mention most often are the kelp forest, the otters and the awesome bay views from the deck.
+Anywhere you read about the aquarium, you'll see that almost everyone loves it.
+The things they mention most often are the kelp forest, sea otters and the awesome bay views from the deck.
 The biggest complaints are about crowds, parking.
 Our tips above can help with those issues.

 Some folks think a few things are in need of maintenance and other think it's too expensive.
 And oddly, we've seen more than one review where people complain because it's "just a gigantic aquarium with fish."
-It sounds like they expected something else, but we can't quite figure out what they thought they'd see in a place named "Aquarium," but we're hoping that you don't think it's a bird cage, a dog kennel or a traveling circus.
+We can't quite figure out what they thought they'd see in a place named "Aquarium," but we're hoping that you don't think it's a bird cage, a dog kennel or a traveling circus.

 We rate the Monterey Bay Aquarium 4 out of 5.
 First, there's the irony that more than 35,000 strange and colorful ocean creatures live inside a former cannery.
-Unlike previous workers in this building who packed sardines into cans, more than a thousand employees and volunteers now care for the marine life.
+Unlike previous workers in this building who packed sardines into cans, today's employees and volunteers now care for the marine life.
 They do it so visitors can see the animals and learn more about the ocean and its riches.
 And they do a brilliant job of that.